jaegeste/fem-course/docs/02_installation_erste_schritte.en.md

 * **Explicit Dynamics**: Solves highly nonlinear transient problems, such as drop tests or containment simulations.
 * **Harmonic Analysis**: Analyzes the steady-state response to harmonic excitation.
 * **Modal Analysis**: Identifies natural frequencies and mode shapes of a structure.
-* **Static Structural**: Calculates deformations, stresses, and strains under static loading.
-Fatigue life prediction is also possible.
-Geometric nonlinearity can be considered for nonlinear buckling.
+* **Static Structural**: Calculates the deformation, stresses, and strains in components under external, static loads without dynamic or damping effects.
+Optionally, fatigue analysis provides the service life of a design under dynamic loads.
+Taking geometric nonlinearities into account, static structural analyses can also be used to perform nonlinear buckling calculations.
 * **Steady-State Thermal**: Calculates temperature distribution under constant thermal load.
 * **Transient Thermal**: Captures the time-dependent evolution of the temperature field.
 * **Topology Optimization**: Helps derive load-adapted shapes of components.